 Post-graduate FI Study-Group

-A coherent FI structure, precision and clarity of intention grow from your functional understanding of the lesson.
+A coherent FI structure, precision and clarity of intention grow from your functional understanding of a lesson.
 This understanding is deepened by your own experience of specific ATMs and related background knowledge.

 The workshops will include: